Article last updated: February 2018 by Oskar Faarkrog, ISSA Certified Trainer

 Let me tell you this: sometimes I’m motivated, sometimes I’m not.
 Motivation comes and goes.

 Nobody is motivated every single day to train and prepare food.
 If you want results, you need to make this lifestyle a habit, rather than rely on motivation.

 That’s why you want to be consistent with this lifestyle for at least 3 weeks.

-In the first 3 weeks, you want to do anything you can to make it easier for you to change your lifestyle.
+During this time you want do anything you can to make it easier for you to change your lifestyle.

-- Prepare food every night to have it ready for the next day
+- Prepare food every night to have it ready for the next day.

 After 3 weeks you will feel bad about breaking your new habits: